General Student Privacy Notice Information

 - In order to assist with investigations (including criminal investigations) carried out by the police and other responsible authorities.

-We also may process your Personal Information where:
+We also may process your personal data where:

 - It is necessary for emergency medical purposes;

 - It is necessary to protect your or another person’s vital interests; or

 - We have your specific or, where necessary, explicit consent to do so.